-Title IV funds refer to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and include the following programs: Direct Unsubsidized loans, Direct Subsidized loans, Direct PLUS loans, Federal Pell Grant, Federal SEOG, and Federal TEACH Grant.
+Title IV funds refer to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and include the following programs: Direct Unsubsidized Ioans, Direct Subsidized Ioans, Direct PLUS Ioans, Federal Pell Grant, Federal SEOG, and Federal TEACH Grant.
 Though the Federal Work Study program is also included in Title IV funds, it is not included when calculating the Return of Title IV Funds.